- Aquatics

 - If this trend continues, only a small amount of erosion associated with extremely large storms is projected to occur under low relative sea level rise (RSLR) scenarios over the next 30, 50, and 100 years.
 However, the shoreline is projected to erode under higher RSLR scenarios over the next 30–100 years.

-- Peka Peka is currently not very susceptible to coastal flooding.
-However, with RSLR low lying areas behind the dunes and in older dune swales become susceptible to flooding on both sides of Paetawa Road.
+- The Peka Peka settlement is currently not very susceptible to coastal flooding.
+However, with RSLR low-lying areas behind the dunes and in older dune swales become susceptible to flooding on both sides of Paetawa Road.

 Future coastal erosion hazard

 The shoreline at Peka Peka has a good sediment supply, which is projected to continue.
-As a result, it is projected that under the lower RSLR scenarios for each timeframe that erosion is likely be limited to small distances (around the same as the present-day hazard) if an extremely large storm occurred near the end of the timeframe.
-However, under higher RSLR scenarios the shoreline is projected to erode.
+As a result, it is projected that for the next 100 years under the lower RSLR scenario, erosion is likely be limited to small distances (around the same as the present-day hazard) if an extremely large storm occurred near the end of the timeframe.
+However, under higher RSLR scenarios and over 100 years, the shoreline is projected to suffer greater erosion.
+The following erosion distances are averages from the upper bound of the ‘most likely’ erosion position.

 Peka Peka